What is MPS build language?

 Module Testing plugin

-The Module testing plugin, provided by jetbrains.mps.build.mps.tests language, adds to build scripts the capability to execute NodeTestCases in the MPS solutions.
-Tests are executed after all modules are compiled and packaged into a distribution, i.e. against the packaged code, so they are invoked in an environment close to the real use.
+The Module testing plugin, provided by jetbrains.mps.build.mps.tests language, adds to build scripts the capability to execute NodeTestCases and EditorTestCases in the MPS solutions.
+Tests are executed after all modules are compiled and packaged into a distribution, i.e. against the packaged code, so they are invoked in an environment that closely mimics the real use of the code.

 Test modules configurations